scissor-project/open-scissor/README.md

 Note that collaborators cannot push directly to `development` and `master` branches but should open a pull request against these branches.

+# Configuration

+* DNS Domain: DNSMasq manages a local DNS domain that can be specified in the DNSMasq configuration file (`dnsmasq.conf`)